 Both the olive shaped Pommel and the swelling six-sided grip with raised central band are of silver.
 The overall style is of the later 1400s.
 The down curving Quillons are very well engraved on their rounded tips with the Symbols of the Order and a presentation inscription, along the length, as follows:

-Presented to Prince Masons Chapter

-No 1, Cork,

-by Brother Prince Nicholas Vincent

-A D 1845
+Presented to Prince Masons Chapter No 1, Cork, by Brother Prince Nicholas Vincent A D 1845 covered wooden core.
+The upper mount engraved

 A Nicholas Vincent served as one of two Sheriffs of Cork City in 1829.